Google tag manager (GTM) is one of the finest free product by Google to make the life of a Webmaster easy.

-Now, here in this guide I will be sharing how you can use Google Tag manager and manage all your Website tag from one place in easy and convenient way.
+Now, here in this guide, I will be sharing how you can use Google Tag Manager and manage all your Website tag from one place in an easy and convenient way.

-Getting started with Google Tag manager:
+Getting started with Google Tag Manager:

-GTM works in a simple way, you add GTM code into your website and than manage all your site tags like (GA script, Advertisement script, adwords conversion tag) from GTM interface.
+GTM works in a simple way, you add GTM code to your website and then manage all your site tags like (GA script, Advertisement script, AdWords conversion tag) from GTM interface.

-Lets get started together here and head over to Google ad tag manager site and login using your Google account.
-There are few things which you should know:
+Let’s get started together here and head over to Google ad tag manager site and log in using your Google account.

 - Account: Name of the account.
-Usually it’s the company name for which you are managing the tag.
+Usually, it’s the company name for which you are managing the tag.

 - Container: Name of the Website for which you are managing the tag.
 Ex: ShoutDreams is my company name and container name for this blog will be ShoutMeLoud.

 Along with this, you can also add other users to manage your tags.
-This is very useful when you have an advertising company or a developer working for you and you want them to take care of adding and removing code, without giving access to your Website or Gmail account.
+This is very useful when you have an advertising company or a developer working for you, and you want them to take care of adding and removing code, without giving access to your Website or Gmail account.

 Login to GTM and create your company name.
 If you have just one blog, give your blog the company name.

-You can always add a new user to your company and to container by clicking on Users and settings.
+You can always add a new user to your company and container by clicking on Users and settings.
 Also, if you missed copying code after creating your domain container in the first step, you can click on users and settings > Settings and add the code.

-Go ahead and use this tutorial to set up your own tag management using GTM, and let me know how was your experience.
+Go ahead and use this tutorial to set up your tag management using GTM, and let me know how was your experience.